 If the commission approves the settlement agreement, then it becomes final and binding on all parties to it; it is not subject to appeal or challenge unless the party disputing its provisions can demonstrate that the agreement was the product of misrepresentation or fraud, undue influence or mutual mistake.
 If a party successfully makes such a challenge, the commission can then set aside the agreement.

-As with any contractual agreement that affects your rights and well-being, it is a good idea to review a workers’ compensation settlement agreement with an attorney before entering into it.
+As with any contractual agreement that affects your rights and well-being, it is a good idea to review a workers’ compensation settlement agreement with a Charlotte work injury lawyer before entering into it.
 A law firm that practices in workers’ compensation law would be a logical choice for such a review.